France, Germany & Belgium 2015

 Students will be extensively briefed regarding travel arrangements prior to departure, and schedules with addresses and telephone numbers will be given to each participant.
 All travel arrangements will be made by the program director and approved by the university.

 - Open to all majors.
 An advanced elective with no prerequisites.

-- Alternative #1—Must have completed a cumulative 30 hours of course work at time of application and be enrolled at ASU and remain an ASU student through the study abroad program
+- Must have completed 30 hours of course work at time of acceptance.

 Sites and activities:

 - Guided walking tour: “Frankfurt the Euro and Banking City

 - Mercedes truck assembly plant—guided tour